 - App registration: This is a location in the Azure Portal, where you can create and manage application objects (in the UW tenant).
 Anyone with a UW Microsoft account can create an application object, and a service principal is automatically created at the same time.

-Azure AD Application Concepts
+Entra ID Application Concepts

 - Admin consent.
-The tenant admin is presented with a list of permissions the AAD application would like.
+The tenant admin is presented with a list of permissions the Entra ID application would like.
 Admin consent is required if the required application permissions are broader in scope than what an individual user can grant for themselves.
 If admin consent is required, then no user can use the application until admin consent.
 Optionally a tenant admin can provide the user consent decision on behalf of all users.
 In this case, the end user never sees the user consent dialog.

 - OAuth permission scopes are one of two kinds: application or delegated.